There may be affiliate links in this post. Read my disclosure policy to learn more.

 My oldest son had been on a choir tour to Ireland and sang in Saint Patrick’s Cathedral, so he was really anxious to show it off to his brothers.
 We were there fairly early in the morning, and it was very quiet.

-The kids loved the acoustics of the church.
-They went to different corners of the church to whisper and found that they could hear each other.
-They wrote notes on a peace tree while we talked about the sacrifices their grandfathers had made to serve in the military, and each lit a candle.
+The kids loved the church’s acoustics.
+They went to different corners of the church to whisper and found they could hear each other.
+They wrote notes on a peace tree while we talked about their grandfathers’ sacrifices to serve in the military, and each lit a candle.
 It is so great to have moments like that with your kids.

 Plan on 30 minutes.